30-Year-Old Center – Tampa Bay Lightning

 Signed a three-year, $6 million contract with the Lightning in July 2014.

-Boyle scored a shorthanded goal in Thursday's win over the Flames.
-He now has four points, including three goals, in his last four games.
+Boyle scored a shorthanded goal in Tuesday's loss to Carolina.
+He has a goal in each of his last two games.

 To instantly reveal our fantasy analysis of every player – including Brian Boyle – simply subscribe now.